-My close friend Syme and I went to watch Obama's inauguration, and holy crap, what a day!
-It was like the entire day was one long adrenaline rush; Syme and I didn't have a chance to sit down from the time we got out of his car at the Metro station at 7:30, to the time we sat down for lunch at 15:30.
+My close friend Foalpapers and I went to watch Obama's inauguration, and holy crap, what a day!
+It was like the entire day was one long adrenaline rush; Foalpapers and I didn't have a chance to sit down from the time we got out of his car at the Metro station at 7:30, to the time we sat down for lunch at 15:30.

 The day started with a trip to Starbucks, and heading over to the College Park metro station (an excellent choice, we learned later, because the other choice had run out of parking spots long before we left).
 Thankfully, we already had fare cards, because the line to purchase them was over an hour long :-P